AnWalbroel/CSSC/clear_sky_sonde_comparison_README.txt

 				abc@xyz:base_path$ ls
 				20200118  20200122  20200126  20200129  20200131  20200205
 		).
-		Inside these day folders you either have directly the module folders "KV", "11990" and "183" or another subfolder may appear like "radiometer" so that you have: abc@xyz:base_path/20200118/radiometer/KV$ or another module instead of "KV".
-Inside that folder the .BRT.NC files should be saved.
+		Inside these day folders you either directly find the module folders "KV", "11990" and "183" or another subfolder may appear like "radiometer" so that you have: abc@xyz:base_path/20200118/radiometer/KV$ or another module instead of "KV".
+Inside that folder the .BRT.NC files should be located.
 Example: mwr_base_path = "/data/hamp/flights/EUREC4A/"
-	- Assign an output path where the concatenated mwr files shall be saved to: "mwr_out_path = "
 	- Make sure that "day_folders" is a list that contains folder paths of dates (e.g. day_folders = sorted(glob.glob(mwr_base_path + "*")) is not possible if
 		mwr_base_path = "/data/hamp/flights/EUREC4A/" because there are other folders inside mwr_base_path).
 		Example: day_folders = sorted(glob.glob(mwr_base_path + "*"))[1:17]
+	- Assign an output path where the concatenated (v01) mwr files shall be saved to: "mwr_concat_path = "
-	- Make sure that "folder_modules = ", when the loop over the "day_folders" has started, contains the path of all modules as a list so that inside "folder_modules" the .BRT.NC files can be read in later, e.g. folder_modules = [folder + "/radiometer/KV/", folder + "/radiometer/11990/", folder + "/radiometer/183/"]
+	- WITHIN concat_mwr.py, make sure that "folder_modules = ", when the loop over the "day_folders" has
+		started, contains the path of all modules as a dictionary so that inside "folder_modules" the .BRT.NC files can be read in later, e.g. folder_modules = {
+			'KV': folder + "/radiometer/KV/",
+			'11990': folder + "/radiometer/11990/",
+			'183': folder + "/radiometer/183/"
+			}
 		with folder being one of the day folders ("base_path/20200118/").
 	- Make sure that "folder_date = " is the date of the current folder (in YYMMDD).
 For the example above the folder_date should be "200118" by slicing the string of the current day folder